skylarscorca/Yahtzee_java/README.md

 This version does not use the Hasbro's Joker Yahtzee rules.
 Any additional Yahtzee can be used in any other category.
 No bonus Yahtzees will be counted.
-The rules used in this application are based on the rules used in Hasbro's app Yahtzee with Buddies.
+Bonus Yahtzee rules are not used in competitive Yahtzee, so we left this rule out to emulate a competitive scenario.

 Contributors:
 Skylar Scorca